Merenguelkl/DDT/readme.md

     }

 ## Acknowledgment
-This code is based on the [Restormer](https://github.com/swz30/Restormer).
-Thanks for their awesome work.
+This code is based on the [BasicSR](https://github.com/XPixelGroup/BasicSR) and  [Restormer](https://github.com/swz30/Restormer).
+Thanks for their awesome works.

 ## Contact
 If you have any question or suggestion, please contact klliu21@m.fudan.edu.cn.